CS4110-Group2/stream-ciphers-rtl/README.md

 # Running TestBenches

-* When starting a testbench press the 'Restart' button
+* Start a testbench in the normal way

 * Set a very high number of milliseconds, and press the 'Run-For' button.

+* The testbenches for Autoclave and RC4 will finish quickly, while the testbench for the complete system (Shell) will run for approximately 5 minutes.

 * The console window will print 'Test: OK' if the test finished without any errors.